 One of the most popular excuses I’ve heard lately about the lack of social media use is that it just takes too much time.
 People feel that once they commit to updating, engaging and creating content, they will be sucked into a vortex.
-While effective social media strategies, content creation and brand engagement definitely take their share of time (that’s why most companies now have social media teams), keeping up with your personal brand on social media doesn’t have to be a full time job.
+They feel learning how to tweet will suck unnecessary time up.
+While effective social media strategies, content creation and brand engagement definitely take their share of time (that’s why most companies now have social media teams), keeping up with your personal brand on social media doesn’t have to be a full-time job.
 Here are some quick wins for you to apply in just 10 minutes a day that will be sure to give your social media a boost.
 Stop making excuses and start engaging!

 1. Follow 20 People That Are Following One Of Your Favorite Handles

 [inlinetwitter]One of the best ways to build a great audience on Twitter is to follow people that are following other handles that are similar to your own.[/inlinetwitter] For example, I am in healthcare social media, so I would follow people that are following other healthcare professionals and social media professionals.
 This way you are following people sharing content that you will most likely be interested in, and you are sharing content yourself that they would also be interested in.